nyu-dl/cluster-support/prince/README.md

 This tutorial assumes that you have already installec conda in your scratch folder.
 Please note that your conda environment must be stored in $SCRATCH not in $HOME directory.
 You will get weird buildlock errors otherwise !

+We also assume that you have put the Mujoco200 and the license key folder inside ~/.mujoco/ folder.

 ```bash
 > conda create -n test_mujoco python=3.6